marykdb/maryk/documentation/properties/date.md

 ```

 ## Byte representation
-It will be represented by a 8 bit long counting the amount of days from January 1st 1970
+It will be represented by a 8 byte long counting the amount of days from January 1st 1970

 ## String representation
 ISO8601 String: YYYY-MM-DD